Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 To shoot with accuracy in any weather condition, you can use the windage knob adjustment to counteract the effect of wind.

-In doing this, you should consider wind direction and even wind speed for HIGHER accuracy.
+In doing this, you should consider wind direction and speed for HIGHER accuracy.

 Having the information on wind direction and speed, you can tell the exact number of clicks needed to move the reticle using a ballistic data chart.